Dozens of Auckland beaches closed after sewer pipe collapses

-The 13-metre sinkhole descends to a 2.1-metre wide brick sewer pipe, which has collapsed.
+A large sinkhole has also formed after the 2.1m wide brick sewer pipe failed in the suburb of Parnell.

-Watercare was alerted to the hole on Monday afternoon and have been trying to stabilise the ground and prevent more material entering the pipe.
+Watercare was alerted to the hole, which has a width of 13m, on Monday afternoon and has been trying to stabilise the ground and prevent more material entering the pipe.

 However, chief operations officer Mark Bourne said the situation was only getting worse.